Hz-Lin/Arduino_fan_controller/README.md

 It is a 1.3 inch OLED I2C Screen.

-- Power supply voltage: from 3.3V ti 5V
+- Power supply voltage: from 3.3V to 5V
 - Communication interface: I2C
 - Pixel Color: White
 - Operation temperature: from -20 to 70 C